 By this author

-We’re currently featuring three new stories on the homepage.
+Right now we’re featuring three new stories on the website.

 First is Robert Mickens’s latest Letter from Rome, in which he looks at Francis’s decision on streamlining annulments, which did not “just drop out of the sky”:

 The humanitarian crisis in the Middle East has been much lamented, but little has been done to alleviate it.
 The number of displaced persons is staggering, and the news stories and photographs of those who have perished trying to escape the carnage in Syria and elsewhere are heartbreaking.
 Humanitarian efforts are faltering.
 Only half the funds pledged by the international community to feed, clothe, and house refugees has been forthcoming.
 It is estimated that 7 million Syrians have been internally displaced, while 4 million have fled the country.

 Republicans and Democrats could not be further apart on immigration, the Iran deal, taxes, banking reform, Obamacare, and on and on.
 But mainstream Republicans and Democrats do agree on one thing: the presidential candidacy of billionaire Donald Trump would be a disaster for the GOP.
 Democrats, of course, are gleeful at the prospect, while Republicans are fretful and at a loss as to how to sideline the fire-breathing New York plutocrat without alienating his base of support among the party’s most vociferous partisans.

 How many Catholics marry within the church—or even get married at all?
 How many divorce and remarry, or know (or care) whether their new marriage is valid in the eyes of the church?
 And how many who seek an annulment know how to go about getting one, what’s involved, and what the costs are?
 With the number of Catholic marriages in the United States declining steadily since the 1960s, it’s safe to say that today’s Catholics aren’t as conversant in, or concerned about, what characterizes a Catholic marriage as previous generations might have been.